Naya Rivera’s Ex Ryan Dorsey Seen Holding Hands With Her 25-Year-Old Sister…And They Live Together?

 ‘They seem really comfortable together and are obviously helping each other through a very difficult period in both their lives,’ said an eye witness who spotted the pair in Target.
 ‘They were fooling around and chatting the whole time.
 They’re obviously helping lift each other’s spirits.’

 Nickayla Rivera is a 25-year-old Instagram influencer and model.
 She appeared to be close with her sister, who was 8 years her senior when she passed.
-Nikayla shared photos with her sister to her IG account before and after he tragic accidental death.
+Nikayla shared photos with her sister to her IG account before and after her tragic accidental death.

 Naya and Ryan welcomed their son Josey in 2015 and divorced in 2018.